syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_simulator.rst

 arguments.
 This can be done via ``extra_args`` and ``map_method_args``, which are typically used in order to be able to configure scheduler arguments for certain methods.
-But in principle, any argument of :class:`~benchmarking.commons.baselines.MethodArguments` can be modified.
+But in principle, any argument of :class:`~syne_tune.experiments.baselines.MethodArguments` can be modified.
 Here, ``extra_args`` is simply extending arguments to the command line parser, where the ``name`` field contains the name of the option without any leading "-".